 4 Easy Steps to Finding New Customers and Clients

-Proven System to Build Sales in You Home Business
+Proven System to Increase Sales in You Home Business

-While generating business clients and customers takes time, you can speed up the process by learning how to prospect,and how to guide those would-be customers and clients toward a sale.
-And since many won't buy on their first contact with you, you also need to develop a plan for staying in touch until they're ready to buy.
+While generating business clients and customers takes time, you can speed up the process by learning how to prospect, and how to guide those would-be customers and clients toward a sale.
+And since many potential customers or clients won't buy on their first contact with you, you also need to develop a plan for staying in touch until they are ready to buy.

 STEP 1: Zero In On Your Target Market